Selling to United Nations Agencies: A guide for Canadian businesses

 - Would you be able to deliver emergency-related goods on very short notice if required?

-- The evaluation of UN procurement bids can take up 12 months.
+- The UN procurement process can take up 12 months or longer.
 Are you willing and able to wait that long to find out if you have secured a contract?

 Registering as a vendor with the UN

-Assuming your company is capable of furnishing products to the UN, the next step is to register as a vendor.
-You do this through the UNGM website, which is the procurement portal for 20 major UN agencies.
-You'll find detailed registration instructions in the UNGM Interactive Guide found on the Vendor Registration page, but the basic procedure is as follows.
+Vendors wishing to participate in a UN solicitation must be registered to proceed.
+You do this through the UNGM website, which is the procurement portal for 26 major UN agencies.
+You'll find detailed registration instructions in the UNGM Interactive Guide found on the Vendor Registration page.

-First, complete and submit the UNGM registration form.
-You'll receive an email in response, with a link for activating your UNGM account.
+After you complete and submit the UNGM registration form following the provided instructions, you'll receive an email in response, with a link for activating your UNGM account.
 After you activate, you'll receive another email with a username and password for the account.

-Log onto the account, complete the application using the instructions in the Interactive Guide, and submit it.
-UNMG staff will evaluate your application and email you their decision, which may take up to 10 weeks.
+Log onto the account, to complete the application using the instructions in the Interactive Guide and submit it.
+UNMG staff will evaluate your application and email you their decision, which may take a number of weeks.
 You can check your application's progress via your account profile.
+Once registered, be sure to keep your profile updated at all times.
+Most UN organizations only require suppliers to register at the Basic level.
+However, some UN organizations may require suppliers to register at Level 1 and 2 for which additional documentation and information is needed.
+UNGM will automatically enable suppliers to register at Level 1 and 2 with UN organizations that require these additional levels.

-Once you've activated your account, you can subscribe to the UNGM Tender Alert Service, which automatically emails you notifications of UN tenders that match your company's products.
+Once you've activated your account, you can subscribe to the UNGM Tender Alert Service (TAS), which automatically emails you notifications of UN tenders that match your company's products.
 Alerts are sent as soon as tenders are published, allowing you to act quickly on bidding opportunities.
-The subscription fee is $250 annually.
+There are a couple of different plans and fees, based on the duration of your subscription.

 Note that some UN agencies have their own procurement mechanisms and do not use UNGM.
 You'll have to register directly with these organizations if you wish to become one of their vendors.